GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-2hr/sphinx/customize_recipes.rst

     ...
     Input recipe: reduce
     ...
-    Recipe location: /Users/klabrie/condaenvs/gemini2_2.1.x_20200925/lib/python2.7/site-packages/dragons-2.1.1-py2.7-macosx-10.7-x86_64.egg/geminidr/niri/recipes/sq/recipes_IMAGE.pyc
+    Recipe location: /Users/klabrie/condaenvs/public3.7_3.0.1_20211206/lib/python3.7/site-packages/geminidr/niri/recipes/sq/recipes_IMAGE.py
     ...

+.. note:: The file might end with ``.pyc`` instead of ``.py``.
+This is the
-Note the ``.pyc``.
-This is compiled version, the code version is in the same location and named ``.py``.
+    compiled file, the code file is in the same location and named ``.py``.
 That is the file we will copy over.
-(It is not clear at this time why the ``.pyc`` is being returned here.)
+It is not clear at this time why the ``.pyc`` is sometimes returned instead of the ``.py`` filename.

 ::

-    cp /Users/klabrie/condaenvs/gemini2_2.1.x_20200925/lib/python2.7/site-packages/dragons-2.1.1-py2.7-macosx-10.7-x86_64.egg/geminidr/niri/recipes/sq/recipes_IMAGE.py .
+    cp /Users/klabrie/condaenvs/public3.7_3.0.1_20211206/lib/python3.7/site-packages/geminidr/niri/recipes/sq/recipes_IMAGE.py .

 You should now have a file named ``recipes_IMAGE.py`` in your current directory.
 Let's rename it for clarity::